Conductor Deployment Patterns

 Design Patterns

-This section enumerates the supported topologies for the 128T conductor.
+This section enumerates the supported topologies for the SSR conductor.
 Straying from one of these designs may be possible, but should be avoided unless absolutely necessary.

 Public Conductor